History of Greenland: Norse settlement

-A union between Norway and Sweden, including Greenland and Iceland existed between 1319 and 1355 through Magnus IV of Sweden (In Norway crowned Magnus VII after claims of birthright) and between 1362 and 1364 through Haakon VI, the son ”Håkan Magnusson”.
+A union between Norway and Sweden, including Greenland and Iceland existed between 1319 and 1355 through Magnus IV of Sweden (In Norway crowned Magnus VII after claims of birthright) and between 1362 and 1364 through Haakon VI, the son "Håkan Magnusson".
 During this period Greenland runs were made at intervals.

 After initially thriving, the Norse settlements in Greenland declined in the 14th century.
-It has been stated the Norse abandoned the Western Settlement around 1350.
-However, in 1355 Magnus IV of Sweden (In Norway Magnus VII) sent a ship (or ships) to Greenland to inspect its Western and Eastern Settlements.
+In 1355 Magnus IV of Sweden (In Norway Magnus VII) sent a ship (or ships) to Greenland to inspect its Western and Eastern Settlements.
 Sailors found settlements entirely Norse and Christian.
 The Greenland carrier (Groenlands Knorr) made the Greenland run at intervals till 1369, when she sank and was apparently not replaced.

-In 1378 there was no longer a bishop at Garðar.
-In 1379 Inuit attacked the Eastern Settlement, killed 18 men and captured two boys and a woman.
+The Western Settlement was probably abandoned before 1400.

+In 1378 there was no longer a bishop at Garðar in the Eastern Settlement.
+A single source suggests that in 1379, "Skrælingjar" (Inuit) attacked the Eastern Settlement, killed 18 men and captured two boys.
+However, the authenticity and accuracy of this source is doubted by some historians, and both Jared Diamond and Jens Melgaard caution that it may actually describe an attack that occurred between Norse and Sámi people in Northern Europe, or an attack on the Icelandic coast by European pirates, assuming such an attack really did occur.
+A church document describes a 1418 attack that has been attributed to Inuit by modern scholars, but Historian Jack Forbes has said that this supposed attack actually refers to a Russian-Karelian attack on Norse settlers in northern Norway, which was known locally as "Greenland" and has been mistaken by modern scholars for Greenland located in North American.
+Archaeological evidence has failed to find any violence by Inuit against Norse settlers.

 In 1380 the Norwegian kingdom entered into a personal union with the Kingdom of Denmark.

-In 1402–1404 the Black Death hit Iceland for the first time and killed approximately half the population there - but there is no evidence that it reached Greenland.
+From 1402–1404 the Black Death hit Iceland for the first time and killed approximately half the population there - but there is no evidence that it reached Greenland.
 The last written record of the Norse Greenlanders documents a marriage in 1408 at Hvalsey Church, whose ruins are the best-preserved of the Norse buildings of that period.